Learning Market Making with Closing Auctions: Market Model

 After time $t_m$, the system moves into a final stage to set the clearing price of the auction.
 The market makers and takers can first send a last order in the auction, then the agent can still send a final limit order and/or cancel past ones.
 At time $t = \tau^\cl$, the auction matches total demand and supply to maximize the exchanged volume at a uniform clearing price $S_{\tau^\cl}^\cl$.
 The clearing price $S_{\tau^\cl}^\cl$ solves the equation

 Along the auction, we assume that the agent computes the projected clearing price by solving the equation

 which is the clearing price equation were the auction to close at time $t_j \in \{t_{n+2},\ldots, t_m\}\cup \{\tau^\cl\}$.
-The estimation at time $t_j=\tau^\cl$ corresponds to solve \eqref{eq:hyp_cl_auction} fitting with the exchange clearing rule.
-We now provide sufficient conditions on ensuring existence of a solution to equation \eqref{eq:hyp_cl_auction_estimation}.
+The estimation at time $t_j=t_{m+1}=\tau^\cl$ corresponds to solve \eqref{eq:hyp_cl_auction} fitting with the exchange clearing rule.
+We now provide sufficient conditions on ensuring existence of a solution to \eqref{eq:hyp_cl_auction_estimation}.
 Note that this condition is not necessary since for linear supply and demand curve for the agent there always exists a solution, see Proposition \ref{prop:linear} below.
 This theorem is however the first one as far as we know building a quantitative clearing rule for general supply and demand curve function for an active agent in an auction.
+In the below theorem, we allow $p \in \mathbb{R}$ as solution for Equation \eqref{eq:hyp_cl_auction_estimation}.